ptdriscoll/klrn-donor-analytics/README.md

 Runs cluster analysis (if needed, also runs `src.process.donors`), and outputs to `output/cluster/`:

 - `python -m src.cluster.elbow_plot <number>`
-  - Evaluates the optimal number of clusters by visualizing where adding more clusters no longer significantly reduces the tightness of clusters.
+  - Evaluates optimal number of clusters by generating an elbow plot that visualizes where adding more clusters no longer significantly reduces tightness within clusters.
 The `<number>` parameter is optional and defaults to `9`, plotting a range from 1 to 9 clusters.
 - `python -m src.cluster.pca_plots <number> <number>`
-  - Evaluates the optimal number of clusters by creating PCA scatterplots that show a range of clusters.
+  - Evaluates optimal number of clusters by creating PCA model scatterplots that show a range of clusters.
 The `<number> <number>` parameters are optional and default to `3 5`, generating plots for three, four, and five clusters.
 - `python -m src.cluster.kmeans <number>`
-  - Runs cluster analysis, generates a PCA plot and creates a spreadsheet that assigns cluster groups to donors.
+  - Runs cluster analysis, generates a PCA model plot, frequencies plot and a spreadsheet (`assignments.csv`) assigning cluster groups to donors.
 The `<number>` parameter is optional and defaults to `4`, creating four cluster groups.

-python -m src.segment.new_donors
-python -m src.segment.passport_gifts
-python -m src.segment.passport_only

-#these commands will only run if their respective cluster or segment tests have been run first
+Creates donor segments (if needed, also runs either `src.process.donors` or `src.process.new_donors`), and outputs `assignments.csv` to respective folder in `output/`

+- `python -m src.segment.new_donors`
+- `python -m src.segment.passport_gifts`
+- `python -m src.segment.passport_only`

+After cluster or segment commands have run, demographics can be added:

 python -m src.augment.demographics cluster python -m src.augment.demographics new_donors